 PIK3CA encodes the p110α catalytic subunit of phosphatidylinositol 3′-kinase (PI3K).
 PI3K is a protein kinase that phosphorylates phosphatidylinositol 4,5-biphosphate (PIP2) to generate phosphatidylinositol 3,4,5-triphosphate (PIP3).
 The phosphatase and tensin homolog (PTEN) converts PIP2 to PIP3 in contrast to PI3K.
 PIP3 is a second messenger that activates protein kinase B (AKT), which is a serine/threonine-specific protein kinase.
 AKT inhibits apoptosis and promotes cell proliferation [9].

 We applied a supervised elastic net penalized logistic regression model to predict PIK3CA mutations.
 We wanted to ascertain whether this prediction model approach could be applied not only to RAS pathway activation, but also to PIK3CA mutation predictions.
+The purpose of this study is to investigate the PIK3CA mutation prediction performance of a supervised elastic net penalized logistic regression model.

 Materials and Methods